Irreducible symplectic varieties with a large second Betti number: Irreducible symplectic varieties with

-\begin{remark} We expect $b_2(\overline{\cJ})=24$, for which one needs to show the image of $J$ has codimension $2$ in $\Omega_{\Lambda}$, in particular, $\rho(\overline{\cJ})=2$ for a very general $X$.
+\begin{remark} We expect $b_2(\overline{\cJ})=24$, for which one needs to show the locus of $\overline{\cJ}$ has codimension $2$ in the corresponding period domain, in particular, $\rho(\overline{\cJ})=2$ for a very general $X$.
 This requires that there exists a smooth or at least terminal relatively minimal compactification of $\mathcal{J}^{\circ}(\cY_{V_n})$ over $V_n$ with irreducible fibers over codimension one points.
 In the case of cubic threefolds, using degenerations of Prym varieties, it is shown that the relative compactified Jacobian $\mathcal{J}(\cY_{V_n})$ gives such a smooth compactification over $V_n$ (cf.~\cite[Lemma 5.2]{lsv}).
 In this paper, we will not address these issues. \end{remark}